elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

       <strong>Interview Response:</strong> Drawbacks of the Flyweight Pattern.
     </div><br/>

-- When certain context data needs to be regenerated each time a flyweight method is called, you may be sacrificing RAM for CPU cycles.
+- When certain context data needs to be regenerated each time a flyweight method gets called, you may be sacrificing RAM for CPU cycles.
 - The code becomes noticeably more complex with the Flyweight Pattern.
-- New colleagues will be perplexed as to why an entity's state was partitioned.
+- New colleagues get perplexed as to why an entity's state gets partitioned.

 <br />
   </div>